benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 A `<domain purpose="mx">` specifies the domain name of the MX server of the email address, and is used config file lookup using MX server names, as specified in section MX.
-The `purpose` property is mainly informational and may be ignored.
+The `purpose` attribute is mainly informational and may be ignored.

 ### displayName and displayShortName